General Motors (NYSE:GM) is a leading automaker specializing in the design and manufacture of cars, trucks and SUVs.

 GM’s Market Cap to Revenue Ratio

-As seen in the chart, GM’s price to sales ratio has been steadily rising from 0.30 in 2016 to around 0.35 in 2019.
-Before long, the price to sales ratio tumbled significantly to only 0.20 in 1Q 2020 before recovering to around 0.28 as of July 2020.
+As seen in the chart, GM’s price to sales ratio has steadily grown from 0.30 in 2016 to around 0.4 in 2019.

 GM’s Market Cap to Book Value Ratio

-GM’s Market Cap to Net Profit Ratio
+GM’s Market Cap to Net Income Ratio

-For your information, net profit is the final profit available to common stockholders.
-The net profit has taken care of all the costs of doing business such as costs of goods sold, operating costs, R&D and SGA as well as tax and interest expenses.
+Additionally, the net profit in the chart has accounted for GM’s total costs of doing business, including costs of goods sold, operating costs, R&D and SGA as well as tax and interest expenses.